Everything You Need to Know About Spider Plants and Soil

 While this is an adaptable and forgiving species, there are a few things to keep in mind when it comes to the best soil mix for spider plants.
 For example, cactus or succulent soil alone may not be best for spider plants.
 However, they may do well with a bit of orchid bark at the base of their pot for maximum drainage.

-If you’re looking for pre-mixed soil for this species, here are some good options.
+If you’re looking for pre-mixed soil for this species, here are some good options (each can also be supplemented with a light fertilizer suitable for Spider plants).
 Remember, some of these may work even better with added ingredients for optimal drainage, aeration, and nutrition.

 - Wonder Soil Premium Organic Potting Soil Mix